Dan Wood (broadcaster)

 Dan Wood is an English broadcaster, DJ, podcaster and video producer.

 Background

-Wood studied New Media Production and English Language at the University of Lincoln while pursuing a career in broadcasting, website creation and DJ work.
+Wood studied New Media Production and English Language at the University of Lincoln while pursuing a career in broadcasting, website creation, and DJ work.

 Career

-Wood has worked as an on-air radio personality for several UK radio networks including Global Radio and Bauer Media since 2001.
-He currently presents the weekday mid-morning show on Gem 106 in the East Midlands and programmes on the Free Radio network.
+Wood worked as an on-air radio personality for several UK radio networks including Global Radio and Bauer Media since 2001.
+He presented the weekday mid-morning show on Gem 106 in the East Midlands until 2022 and programmes on the Free Radio network.

 Previously, Wood presented 'Music On Demand' a daily nationally syndicated programme across 38 radio stations on GCap Media's The One Network from 2007-2009, along with regular shows on GWR FM and Red Dragon FM.
 He was also heard on various Emap Radio stations in the 2000s, including Viking FM, Radio Aire, Metro Radio, The Hits Radio and Heat radio.
 Dan also hosted the syndicated Floorfillers dance music show and was involved in the accompanying compilation CD albums.